Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

   implies message fragmentation and reassembly, which means a few fields from both IP and TCP need to be added, e.g. window size, sequence number, ack number, and checksum.
+  [[_Rick, you may want to address this.
+In particular, are you encapsulating these (Layer 4 PDUs) into a more basic Layer 3 PDU that is not IP?_]]

 * Should multiple commands be permitted in one PDU?
 If so, the Payload and Trailer information needs to be in some sort of